Nusrat Fateh Ali Khan: Early life

+Early career

+In his youth, Nusrat joined his father's qawwali party as a tabla player whilst continuing to learn the intricacies of singing.
+When Ustad Munawar Ali Khan, son of legendary classical vocalist Ustad Bade Ghulam Ali Khan, visited Pakistan from India to perform, Nusrat accompanied him on tabla.
+Munawar Ali Khan's enthusiastic praise for Nusrat's playing helped convince his father to stop pressuring him to become a doctor.

-In 1971, after the death of his uncle Mubarak Ali Khan, Khan became the official leader of the family qawwali party and the party became known as Nusrat Fateh Ali Khan, Mujahid Mubarak Ali Khan & Party.
-Khan's first public performance as the leader of the qawwali party was at a studio recording broadcast as part of an annual music festival organized by Radio Pakistan, known as Jashn-e-Baharan.
+In 1964, after the death of his father Fateh Ali Khan, Nusrat became the lead singer of the qawwali party alongside his uncle Mubarak Ali Khan.
+The party also included Mujahid Mubarak Ali Khan, the son of Mubarak and the cousin of Nusrat Fateh Ali Khan.
+After the death of Mubarak Ali Khan in 1971, the party became known as Nusrat Fateh Ali Khan, Mujahid Mubarak Ali Khan & Party.
+As Nusrat's prominence grew, the party eventually became recognised as Nusrat Fateh Ali Khan & Party.
+One of Khan's earliest public performances as leader of the family qawwali group was in March 1965, at a studio recording broadcast as part of an annual music festival organised by Radio Pakistan, known as Jashn-e-Baharan.
+The performance drew praise from legends such as Bade Ghulam Ali Khan, Umid Ali Khan, Roshan Ara Begum, and Amanat Ali Khan.
 Khan sang mainly in Urdu and Punjabi and occasionally in Persian, Braj Bhasha, and Hindi.
-His first major hit in Pakistan was the song Haq Ali Ali, which was performed in a traditional style and with traditional instrumentation.
-The song featured restrained use of Khan's sargam improvisations.
+Among Khan's first major hits in Pakistan was the punjabi qawwali Ni Main Jana Jogi De Naal which he composed and first performed live in 1971, with a studio version subsequently recorded in 1973.
+The lyrics to Ni Main Jana Jogi De Naal were written by Bulleh Shah, a 17th century Sufi poet.
+Another of Khan's early hits in Pakistan was the qawaali 'Haq Ali Ali which featured restrained use of his sargam improvisations.

-Later career
+1980s

 In the summer of 1985, Khan performed at the World of Music, Arts and Dance (WOMAD) festival in London.
 He performed in Paris in 1985 and 1988.
-He first visited Japan in 1987, at the invitation of the Japan Foundation.
+He first visited Japan in 1987 at the invitation of the Japan Foundation.
 He performed at the 5th Asian Traditional Performing Art Festival in Japan.
-He also performed at Brooklyn Academy of Music, New York, in 1989, earning him admiration from the American audience.
+He also performed at the Brooklyn Academy of Music in New York, in 1989, earning him admiration from the American audience.

-Khan, throughout his career, had great understanding with many south Asian singers such as Alam Lohar, Noor Jehan, A. R. Rahman, Asha Bhosle, Javed Akhtar, and Lata Mangeshkar.